contiv/vpp/docs/dev-guide/SERVICES.md

 the NodePort services have to be re-configured.

 For each pod, the processor maintains a list of services that the pod acts as an endpoint for.
-If pod matches label selector of any service, it has to be regarded as Backend.
+If pod matches label selector of at least one service, it has to be regarded as Backend.
 Since any pod can be client of any service, all running pods are always also regarded as Frontends.

 Immediately after the resync, the set of Frontends also includes all Gigabit Ethernet interfaces, `tap0` connecting VPP with the host and `loop0` inside BD with all VXLANs.
 Service may have one or more endpoints deployed on another node, which makes `loop0` a potential Backend.
 Likewise, `tap0` is an entry-point for potential endpoints in the host networking, thus we automatically mark it as Backend during resync.
 The processor learns the names of all interfaces from the [Contiv plugin][contiv-plugin].